Dakshesh-007/dakshesh_portfolio.io/README.md

 - Email: add your email into the contact section in `index.html` (or link a mailto: there)

 License
 This repo is open — use it freely and make it your own.
-I recommend adding a LICENSE file (MIT) if you want an explicit license.